adblockplus/adblockplus/docs/test-env.md

 | | `information` | Show notification with "information" type |
 | pageWhitelisted | `true` | Show popup as if page is whitelisted |
 | platform | `edgehtml` | Hides button to open issue reporter |

+If the `locale` uses any Chinese that starts with `zh`, the _Share numbers with friends_ should either be invisible, or it should show social media icons different from Facebook and Twitter, as these platform are not available for Chinese users.

 ### popup-dummy.html